TrailsofGold/whitepaper/docs/tokenomics/token_flow.md

 }
 ```

-A player buys one or more pirates (NFTs) to the Tavern in order to start playing.
+A player buys one or more pirates (NFTs) from the app (in-app purchase) in order to start playing.

 While playing he/she can get Gold (PGLD), Rum (PRBT) or NFTs (items and pirates when finding wrecks).

 Gold and Rum can be spent into the Shop to buy NFTs (ships and items).

-Money collected by the Tavern is sent to a Treasury address.
+Money collected by the in-app purchases is sent to DAO Treasury.

-PGLD and PRBT collected by the Shop are sent back to the game RewardPool contract.
+PGLD collected by the Shop is also sent to DAO Treasury, PRBT is burnt.